rtajt/Build-a-Survey-Form/README.md

 # Build-a-Survey-Form
-A freeCodeCamp lab.
-Use for educational purposes.
+A project required for freeCodeCamp's Responsive Web Design certification.
+Use as an example, please do the project yourself